MarcoGriep88/RsyncBackupMonitoring/README.md

 ## Release Notes

+### 2020-06-18
 * Script now reports each file the monitoring server that has been in backup
 * Changed Routing in VueJS Application to vue-router
+* Created an Component in VueJS Application to display each backuped filed